It’s one of Australia’s most popular destinations, and one look at all the best things to do in Byron Bay will have you keen as to visit!

 In the past, before it was urbanised, Byron Bay used to be a swamp.
 And while today it’s a very modern and trendy place, there’s still a spot in the town that’s used to preserve its history.

-It’s a relatively small place that’s an actual wetland, and even though it’s controlled, it does have an unbridled feel to it.
+It’s a relatively small place that’s an actual wetland.
+Even though it’s controlled, it does have an unbridled feel to it.
+Some call it the tree sanctuary as well because of its massive, gnarly trees.

 But not to worry, if you choose to take a stroll through the sanctuary, there’s a boardwalk that elevates you above the swampy ground.

-What’s unique is that it’s still a wetland, so naturally there are plenty of mosquitoes – so it’s wise to carry a repellant with you at all times when strolling.
+What’s unique is that it’s still a wetland, so naturally, there are plenty of mosquitoes.
+It would be wise to carry repellant with you at all times when strolling.

 One of the solutions to the mosquito problem is the presence of the Eastern long-eared bat.

-It’s a threatened species unfortunately, but there are quite a few places in Cumbebin that the bats have made their home in order to feast on their natural prey – the mosquitoes.
+It’s a threatened species, unfortunately, but there are quite a few places in Cumbebin Swamp Nature Reserve that the bats have made their home in order to feast on their natural prey – the mosquitoes.

 A very important national park, Arakwal is absolutely stunning, both when looking at it from near and far.